olliw42/mLRS-docu/docs/FRSKY_R9.md

 ## Flashing ##

+### Acknowledgments ###

-ExpressLRS has figured out a convenient and easy way for flashing, which is now also available for mLRS by using the ExpressLRS bootloader images.
-Flashing via ST-Link is also still an option.
+ExpressLRS is a pioneering project in many ways.
+Their open source code has been a valuable example during mLRS development.
+They also figured out a convenient and easy way to flash the R9 hardware, which is now also available for mLRS.
+With gratitude, here we are utilizing the ExpressLRS bootloader images and scripts and, in many cases, their excellent documentation.

-### Flashing the R9M via the ELRS bootloader ###
+### Flashing the R9M with ELRS bootloader ###

 You can flash the ELRS bootloader and mLRS using your radio with OpenTX 2.3.12 or newer or EdgeTX 2.4.0 or newer.
 This method is especially recommended for new users.

+Of course, flashing via ST-Link is also still an option.

 The ExpressLRS documentation provides ELRS specific instructions [here](https://www.expresslrs.org/quick-start/transmitters/frsky-r9modules/#via-stock_bl) which you might want to reference if the instructions here are not clear.
 Of course, you should ignore the references to the ELRS configurator and build mLRS as instructed elsewhere.

-#### First time bootloader install ####
+#### Flash the ELRS bootloader ####

 These steps only need to be performed once.
 If you experience a "No Sync" error, check that you have selected CRSF external mode and not mBridge.

 If you have never previously flashed this module via ST-Link, you can install the ELRS bootloader using and alongside the stock bootloader which also preserves the ability to return to the stock Frsky firmware.